sbb-design-systems/digital.sbb.ch/src/en/design-system/mobile/basics/typography/typography.md

 ---

 ## What does the component do?
-*   It defines all permitted fonts in the SBB Mobile context.{.lead}
+*   It defines all permitted fonts in the SBB Mobile context. {.lead}

 ## When should the component be used?
-*   For the design of all components and pages.{.lead}
+*   For the design of all components and pages. {.lead}

 ## Rules
 *   None